pomm-project/ModelManager/README.md

 ## Installation

 Pomm components are available on [packagist](https://packagist.org/packages/pomm-project/) using [composer](https://packagist.org/).
 To install and use Pomm's model manager, add a require line to `"pomm-project/model-manager"` in your `composer.json` file.
+It is advised to install the [CLI package](https://github.com/pomm-project/Cli) as well.

 ## Introduction